lingcon01/LiTEN/README.md

 We provide a suite of practical utilities built upon the pretrained LiTEN-FF model for downstream molecular simulation tasks, including **geometry optimization**, **molecular dynamics**, and **batch conformer generation**.
 These scripts are based on [ASE (Atomic Simulation Environment)](https://wiki.fysik.dtu.dk/ase/) and can be easily adapted to custom molecules and workflows.

-For LiTEN-FF, we have made available the `environment.yml` file and the corresponding Conda package ([Zenodo link](https://zenodo.org/records/17475560)), with the source code hosted on https://github.com/lingcon01/LiTEN-FF/tree/master.
+For LiTEN-FF, we have made the corresponding Conda package ([Zenodo link](https://zenodo.org/records/17475560)), with the source code hosted on https://github.com/lingcon01/LiTEN-FF/tree/master.

 ---